 via the Library:

-If you need to change/reset your password and cannot use the Online Password Reset System or a St Mary's PC then please do the following:
+If you need to change/reset your password and cannot use the Online Password Reset System or a St Mary's PC then please:

 - Email a scan or photo of your St Mary's ID card to Library Services at email@example.com.
 Please tell us what you would like your password to be.